Custom Widgets

 Terminal and CLI Widgets

 A terminal widget, or CLI widget, is a widget that simply opens a terminal and runs a CLI command.
+They tend to look something like the example below:

 {